 - Volume formulas for prisms, cylinders, cones, pyramids, and spheres.

-- Relationships between angles in circles or triangles, such as the fact that the sum of a triangle's angles always equals 180 degrees.
+- Relationships between angles in circles or triangles, such as the sum of a triangle's angles always equals 180 degrees.

-However, certain additional formulas appear frequently enough on the test to warrant mastery.
-We’ve prepared a formula sheet that organizes these highly relevant formulas into the four main topics covered in the SAT math section: Heart of Algebra, Problem Solving and Data Analysis, Passport to Advanced Math, and Additional Topics in Math.
+However, specific additional formulas appear frequently enough on the test to warrant mastery.
+We’ve prepared a formula sheet that organizes these highly relevant formulas into the 4 domains covered in the SAT math section: Algebra, Advanced Math, Problem-Solving and Data Analysis, and Geometry and Trigonometry.

 List of Formulas